Understanding The Impact of Health Care Taxes

 You need to know that while IRA and plan distributions are exempt from the surtax, taxable distributions from these accounts can push income over MAGI thresholds.
 Roth conversions can be a valuable tool to eliminate future taxable income, especially for taxpayers with significant investment income or a discretionary trust as their IRA beneficiary.
 However, conversions could push you above your threshold in the short-term.
 Salary deferrals (401(k)s for example) can reduce MAGI for the 3.8% surtax but NOT for the 0.9% additional Medicare tax.

 If you’re interested in learning strategies to help reduce these health care taxes, we are happy to help.
-So, fill out the form below to set up an appointment with one of our advisors.
+So, schedule a complimentary consultation below with one of our advisors.
 Our appointments can be done in person, on the phone, or through a virtual meeting online.

 Investment advisory services offered through Barber Financial Group, Inc., an SEC Registered Investment Adviser.